ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 registering a new ALTO entity domain in a future document:

-- Whether the ALTO Address Type Registry contains an address type that can be used as an entity address for the candidate domain identifier.
+- Whether the ALTO Address Type Registry contains an address type that can be used as an entity identifier for the candidate domain identifier.
 This has been done for the identifiers `ipv4` and `ipv6` in [](#TableDomainNames).
-- Whether the candidate entity address of the entity domain is able to be an endpoint address, as defined in Sections 2.1 and 2.2 of [](#RFC7285).
+- Whether the candidate entity identifier of the entity domain is able to be an endpoint address, as defined in Sections 2.1 and 2.2 of [](#RFC7285).

 <!-- It is RECOMMANDED that a new ALTO entity domain be registered when the